-From time to time, we may be subject to legal proceedings and claims arising in the ordinary course of our business.
-We are not currently a party to or aware of any proceedings that we believe will have, individually or in the aggregate, a material adverse effect on our business, financial condition or results of operations.
+From time to time, the Company may be subject to legal proceedings and claims arising in the ordinary course of business.
+The Company is not currently a party to or aware of any proceedings that it believes will have, individually or in the aggregate, a material adverse effect on it's business, financial condition or results of operations.